AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-log-messages/config-utility-logs.md

     **Result**: A list of logs by service type is listed.

-1. In the left pane under **Applications and Services Logs**, click **PI to OCS Configuration Utility**.
+1. In the left pane under **Applications and Services Logs**, click **PI to Data Hub Configuration Utility**.

-1. In the **PI to OCS Configuration Utility** pane, scroll through and select an event to display event details.
+1. In the **PI to Data Hub Configuration Utility** pane, scroll through and select an event to display event details.